equwal/LispBrain/README.md

 Fix the following major issues:

  - Some printable characters are represented using acronyms.
 Just print them instead.

 Minor issues:

- - The packaging system requires a lot of effort on the part of the user.
-Use ASDF instead.

-Recommendations are welcome.

-Minor issues:

  - Each byte is stored using the "integer" datatype and abstracted into a byte using accessor functions.
 It would be faster and use less space if it only took up one byte of space per theoritical byte.
+ - ASDF would be a better packaging system choice than the current arrangement.

-This software is licensed under the MIT free license.
+This software is licensed under the MIT free software license.
 ===============